C18356933/MusicVisuals/README.md

     }
 ```
 # What I am most proud of in the assignment
-I am proud of some of 2 of the crazy shapes i made in render 3 and 4 and i am proud of the audio band and i am proud that i was able to use some simple components and make them fit well with the team.
+I am proud of 2 of the crazy shapes i made in render 3 and 4 and i am proud of the audio band and i am proud that i was able to use some simple components and make them fit well with the theme.
-I am super proud of finishing the assignment to a high standard with the bombardment of new assessments due to there being no exam i was thrilled i found time to do all assignments to such a high standerd while being dource to work fulltime due to low staff during pandemic.
+I am super proud of finishing the assignment to a high standard with the bombardment of new assessments due to there being no exam i was thrilled i found time to do all assignments to such a high standerd while being forced to work fulltime due to low staff during pandemic.
 I am delighted with the if pressed display a certain shape.
-I am delighted with how simple i kept the code and file structure as it is so easy to see how each class is passed and how things are called.
+I am delighted with how simple i kept the code and file structure as it is so easy to see how each class is passed and how methods are called.
-Overal this project turned out much better than i expect as i am really not that artistic so coming up with some of the cool shapes was a real surprise to me.
+Overal this project turned out much better than i expected as i am really not that artistic so coming up with some of the cool shapes was a real surprise to me.
 Hope you enjoy the project as much as i did.

 Adam Bermingham C18356933